 What we recommend is choosing an organic formula that is patterned after breast milk, making it much easier for your little one to digest and still providing the essential nutrients and minerals your baby needs in order to continue growing.

 What is the best formula to supplement a breastfed baby?
-Depending on your baby and his or her needs, start with Honestly Organic’s Organic Premium Formula (you can also purchase it HERE on Amazon) and see how your little one handles it!
+Depending on your baby and his or her needs, start with The Honest Co.
+Organic Non-GMO Premium Infant Formula (you can also purchase it

 If you appreciated this article browse our other blog posts on other awesome baby products: